 I gave a talk last week on ‘Why both sides are wrong in the race debate’ at a conference hosted by the Norwegian Academy of Science and Letters.
-The complete transcript is on my archive site (it’s too long post here), but here is an extract.
 For the full argument (not just about the science, but also the history and politics of race) see my book Strange Fruit.

 THE PROBLEM FOR SO-CALLED RACE REALISTS TODAY IS THE VERY OPPOSITE OF that for nineteenth century racial scientists.
 Then racial scientists ‘knew’ the significance of race but could find no way of defining differences.
 ‘Race in the present state of things is an abstract conception’, wrote Paul Broca, the leading physical anthropologist of the late nineteenth century, ‘a conception of continuity in discontinuity, of unity in diversity.
 It is the rehabilitation of a real but directly unobtainable thing.’

 Even the staunchest advocates of racial science despaired of establishing race as a real, physical entity.
 Every ‘scientific’ measure of racial type, from headform to blood group, was shown to be changeable and not exclusive to any one group.
 As racial scientists searched desperately for more and more trivial manifestations of race, the biologist WJ Solas noted, apparently without a hint of irony, that ‘it is on the degree of curliness or twist in the hair that the most fundamental divisions in the human race are based.’

 Today, as numerous genetic studies reveal, we can clearly define differences between populations.
 But the significance of such differences no longer seems clear.
 Race only appears to have any validity if we are willing to be deliberately vague as to what constitutes a race, and what racial differences mean.